DistrictRWA/district-docs/resources/faq.md

 ### Can I use District with other DeFi protocols?

 DISTRICT tokens are ERC-7540 compliant and can potentially be used in compatible DeFi protocols.
-However, given the illiquid nature of the underlying assets, we recommend holding tokens in your wallet rather than using them as collateral.

 ### Where are the smart contracts?